 - Set to High Pressure.

-- Turn off Keep Warm (to avoid baking the bottom of the rice).
+- Turn off Keep Warm (to avoid baking the bottom of the rice) if your Instant Pot has a separate Keep Warm button.

-- When the Instant Pot beeps 10 times to signal that the rice has cooked, set your timer for 10 minutes.
+- When the Instant Pot beeps many times (mine beeps 8 times) to signal that the rice has cooked, set your timer for 10 minutes.

 - When the 10 minutes is up, manually release pressure.